 - When the multi-modal service combines several media, the NF service consumer shall provide the service information of each media within the "medComponents" attribute.
 The media subcomponent(s), when provided for a media component, only contain the description of the service data flow(s).

-To provide QoS monitoring requirements for each media component, the NF service consumer shall follow the procedures described in clause 4.2.2.23 for subscriptions to QoS Monitoring Information.
+- To provide distinct QoS monitoring requirements for multiple service data flows, the NF service consumer shall follow the procedures described in clause 4.2.2.23.2 for subscriptions to QoS Monitoring Information.

-Editor's Note: It is FFS whether different QoS monitoring requirements per different media might be requested and the data types to use in that case.